Renata Sorrah

 Renata Leonardo Pereira Sochaczewski (born 21 February 1947), known professionally as Renata Sorrah, is a Brazilian actress.
 She is best known for portraying Nazaré Tedesco in Senhora do Destino (2004).

 Early life

-Sorrah was born in Rio de Janeiro, to Míriam Leonardo Pereira and Peter Sochaczewski, a German Jew.
+Sorrah was born in Rio de Janeiro, to Míriam Leonardo Pereira, who is of Portuguese ancestry and Peter Sochaczewski, a Polish immigrant.

-In 1964 she joined a cultural exchange program and went to Los Angeles, where she took dramatic arts classes and finished her studies.
+In 1964 she joined a cultural exchange program and moved to Los Angeles, where she took dramatic arts classes and finished her studies.
 At that time California was the heart of the hippie movement and that influenced Sorrah's style.

-When Sorrah returned to Brazil in 1967, she saw that the Brazilian cultural scene had hippie ideals.
-Even though she hadn't been a hippie, she adopted the hippie style.
+When Sorrah returned to Brazil in 1967, she saw that Brazilian cultural scene had hippie ideals.
+Even though she hadn't been one, she adopted their outfits.

 Personal life

 Sorrah was married three times.
-She has a daughter, Mariana Simões, whose father is the director Marcos Paulo.
+She has a daughter, Mariana Simões, whose father is director Marcos Paulo.

+In May 2023, it was widely reported that Sorrah had come out as bisexual.
+However, in June 2023, in an interview with O Globo she clarified that the press had got it wrong, and that she had not made such a declaration.